trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/DMLRecipes.md

 ---
 # DMLRecipes class

 Demonstrates various ways of making Data Manipulation Language (DML) calls.
 Note that this class demonstrates both Database.* methods as well as DML Keywords.
 Note: There is a @suppressWarnings annotation on this class for Cyclomatic Complexity.
 You can read more about what Cyclomatic Complexity is here: https://en.wikipedia.org/wiki/Cyclomatic_complexity Classes with a high Cyclomatic Compelexity score are harder to test, and more prone to bugs because of the sheer number of branching logic paths available.
 This class is made up of a number of small methods, each of whom does CRUD/FLS Checks and therefor every method includes at least one branching path - but not much else.
-Because this class is designed to teach safe DML I&apos;ve decided to mute this warning.
+Because this class is designed to teach safe DML I've decided to mute this warning.
 Other classes in this repository do not have such a high Cyclomatic Complexity because the ratio of logic to if/else statments is much lower.

 ## Related